Agent Skills: Browser Automation with browser-use CLI

 Core Workflow

-1. Navigate: ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh open <url> - Opens URL (starts browser if needed)
+1. Navigate: ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh open <url> — launches headless browser and opens page

-2. Inspect: ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh state - Returns clickable elements with indices
+2. Inspect: ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh state — returns clickable elements with indices

-3. Interact: Use indices from state to interact (${CLAUDE_SKILL_DIR}/scripts/browser-use.sh click 5, ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh input 3 "text")
+3. Interact: use indices from state (${CLAUDE_SKILL_DIR}/scripts/browser-use.sh click 5, ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh input 3 "text")

-4. Verify: ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh state or ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh screenshot to confirm actions
+4. Verify: ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh state or ${CLAUDE_SKILL_DIR}/scripts/browser-use.sh screenshot to confirm

-5. Repeat: Browser stays open between commands
+5. Repeat: browser stays open between commands

 Browser Modes

-${CLAUDE_SKILL_DIR}/scripts/browser-use.sh --browser chromium open <url> # Default: headless Chromium
+${CLAUDE_SKILL_DIR}/scripts/browser-use.sh open <url> # Default: headless Chromium

-${CLAUDE_SKILL_DIR}/scripts/browser-use.sh --browser chromium --headed open <url> # Visible Chromium window
+${CLAUDE_SKILL_DIR}/scripts/browser-use.sh --headed open <url> # Visible window (for debugging)

 # Navigation